qverron/probe_design/README.md

    ``` shell
    python summarize-probes.py
    ```
-	Some visual elements can be obtained using the following notebooks:
+	Some visual elements can be obtained using the following notebooks (needs updating!):
     ```shell
     plot_probe_candidates.ipynb
     plot_oligos.ipynb
     ```

-9. Select a probe among the candidates.
-10. Validate the selected probe using HUSH.
-11. Optimize the selected probes by sequentially removing problematic oligos.

-In progress...

 ## Generate probes for ordering